-The Bottom Line:
+The bottom line:

 EC is a safe, effective way to prevent pregnancy after unprotected sex or sexual assault.
-Parents can play a supportive role in helping young people get EC when they need it.
+Learn about your options and considering keeping EC on hand before you need it.
 Contact the American Society for Emergency Contraception (kelly@americansocietyforec.org) for more information about EC.